axolotl-ai-cloud/axolotl/README.md

 # If you want to use 'lora' or 'qlora' or leave blank to train all parameters in original model
 adapter: lora
 # If you already have a lora model trained that you want to load, put that here.
-# This means after training, if you want to test the model, you should set this to the value of `lora_out_dir`.
+# This means after training, if you want to test the model, you should set this to the value of `output_dir`.
+# Note that if you merge an adapter to the base model, a new subdirectory `merged` will be created under the `output_dir`.
 lora_model_dir:

 # LoRA hyperparameters